AndieWill510/tinydoor/Options/056-the-letter-that-arrives-after-the-hospital.md

 After the silence has stretched long enough to become a position.

-The letter does not say:
+The message isn't:

 > I’m sorry I wasn’t there.

-The letter says:
+The message is:

 > Let me tell you what you owe.